Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 • 1-2 inches from original pop location

-• Driven to create slight dimple without tearing paper
+• Driven to create a slight dimple without tearing paper

 • Positioned in solid wood framing

-Check that all fasteners sit below the surface level.
-Protruding fastener heads will show through the finished repair.
+We check that all fasteners are below the surface.
+Protruding fastener heads will show through the completed repair.

 Preventing Nail and Screw Pops in Interior Walls

-Proper installation techniques, moisture control, and correct fastener selection form the foundation of preventing nail and screw pops.
-These preventive measures eliminate the root causes that lead to fastener failure and surface defects.
+To prevent nail and screw pops in interior walls, moisture control and correct fastener selection are essential.
+These preventive measures minimize the root causes of fastener failure and surface defects.

 Managing Moisture and Stud Movement

-Control humidity levels between 30-50% to minimize wood expansion and contraction.
-Excessive moisture causes wood studs to swell and shrink repeatedly.
+To minimize material movement, keeping humidity levels between 30% and 50% is crucial.
+Excessive moisture causes wood studs to repeatedly swell and shrink.

 • Use proper ventilation in kitchens and bathrooms

-• Install exhaust fans to remove excess humidity
+• Place exhaust fans to remove excess humidity

 • Seal air leaks that allow moisture infiltration